iLib-js/ilib-lint/README.md

       so that a fixed content would then be written out to the file
     - auto-fixing can be enabled either via CLI flag "fix" or in project config file "autofix"
 - implemented a mechanism for fixing strings
+- improved ICU plural checker to be able to parse plurals properly when the plurals are embedded in the middle of a string.
+Previously, it only checked the plurals when they were they only thing in the string.

 ### v1.7.0